IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Experiments

 \subsection{Instruction-Following Optimization}

-\paragraph{Training Datasets \& Settings.} To collect diverse and high-quality complex instructions for model training, we first curate a set of seed instructions from real application scenarios.
+\paragraph{Training Datasets \& Settings.} To collect diverse and high-quality complex instructions for model training, we first curate seed instructions from real-world application scenarios.
 These scenarios are distinct from the training data of \model\ and generally exhibit lower instruction complexity.
-Stratified sampling based on task categories and LLM-based quality filtering is adopted to enhance their diversity and quality.
-Subsequently, we employ Deepseek-R1 to introduce constraints to these seed instructions, guided by a comprehensive constraint taxonomy encompassing 6 primary constraint categories and 4 constraint composition types, thereby increasing their complexity.
-Deepseek-R1 is also leveraged to validate the generated instructions, ensuring they are reasonable, unambiguous, and logically consistent.
-Further details are in the Appendix.
+Stratified sampling based on task categories is adopted to enhance diversity.
+Subsequently, we employ Deepseek-R1 to introduce constraints to these instructions based on a comprehensive constraint taxonomy that encompasses 6 primary constraint categories and 4 constraint composition types.
+Deepseek-R1 is also used to validate the generated instructions, ensuring they are reasonable, unambiguous, and logically consistent.
 In total, we obtain 18.5k high-quality complex instructions for training.
+Further details are in Appendix \ref{app:instruction_following_optimization}.

 We choose Qwen2.5-7B-Instruct and Llama-3.1-8B-Instruct as the initial policy models for DPO and GRPO training.
-Three evaluation models are used to provide reward signals: \model, the state-of-the-art reward model Skywork-Reward-V2-Llama-3.1-8B-40M, and open-source general LLM QwQ-32B.
+Three evaluation models are used to provide reward signals: \model, the state-of-the-art reward model Skywork-Reward-V2-Llama-3.1-8B-40M, and the powerful open-source general LLM QwQ-32B.
 For DPO training, we sample 10 responses per instruction, with a temperature of 1.0 and a top-p value of 0.9.
 The responses with the highest and lowest rewards are used to construct preference pairs.
-For GRPO training, we perform 32 rollouts per instruction for value estimation.
-More training details can be found in the Appendix.
+For GRPO training, we perform 32 rollouts per instruction.
+More training details are in Appendix \ref{app:instruction_following_optimization}.